 HVAC/R 101: Where Does My Refrigerant Go?

-We enjoy exploring the complexities of HVAC, refrigerant management, legislation, and climate action, but on occasion more basic questions cross our desk.
+We enjoy exploring the complexities of HVAC, refrigerant management, refrigerant tracking, legislation, and climate action, but on occasion more basic questions cross our desk.
 So here is a bit of HVAC/R 101.

 Where does my refrigerant go?